Mary Jean McKinnon, PTA

 Increased shock to the lower leg.

-Besides strengthening, cross training can also help increase economy in distance runners and increase VO2 max.
+Besides strengthening, cross-training can also help increase the economy in distance runners and increase VO2 max.
 A core strength program decreases a 5K time.

 Lateral Stepping with Band at Ankle

 Side and Back Kicks with Elastic (increased muscle contraction compared to machines)